YahyaHussain/DSA/Bit Operations/README.md

    **Logic:** We right shift $x$ repeatedly until it becomes $0$, meanwhile we keep count on the shift operation.
 This count value is the $\log_{2}{x}$.

 1. **Flipping the bits of a number:** <br>
-   It can be done by a simple way, just simply subtract the number from the value obtained when all the bits are equal to $1$.
+   It can be done by a simple way, just simply subtract the number from the value obtained when all the bits are equal to $1$. <br>
    **For example:**
    ```
    Number : Given Number